 It is evident that the frontiers of North Africa and the Middle East have much to contribute to a shared world heritage monument, by their very different landscape setting and their many impressive aboveground remains.
 It is the aim of the proposed session to strenghten the bonds between archaeologists and heritage experts from the three continents, to obtain a better view of the remains of the frontiers outside Europe and to explore their potential to meet the requirements of World Heritage.
 Another focus should be the consideration of the possibilities for a common management system for the Frontiers of the Roman Empire.

 The session will be open to comparative analyses of frontier sections, to overviews of remains of frontiers outside Europe and their history, of distinctive characteristics of these sections and to preservation and management.
 Colleagues from North Africa and the Middle East are emphatically encouraged to participate.
 The session is not intended for papers discussing individual sites.

 Session abstract: For those who cannot find a place in any of the previous sessions.
 This session offers space for interesting and limes-related lectures.

-The Call for Posters has expired.
+Each poster proposal must be submitted online through the LIMES Congress XXV website no later than the 1st of September 2021.
 Poster proposals will be reviewed by the Scientific Committee.
-The presenter of the of poster will be informed about the outcome by email by mid-December 2021.
-The congress schedule will be announced by February 2022.
+The presenter of the of poster will be informed about the outcome by email by mid-February 2021.
+The congress schedule will be announced by March 2021.